UNDERSTANDING YOUR BUSINESS

 - construction, finance

 On occasions where added expertise is called for, we draw on our strategic alliances.
 The external specialists we use are leaders in their field who share our commitment to provide the very best for clients.
-We’ll get your approval before engaging any outside help, and at all times we’ll keep a watching brief to ensure effective co-ordination.
+We’ll get your approval before engaging any outside help, and at all times we’ll keep a watching brief to ensure effective coordination.

 At AWS Legal, we know it’s not easy running a business, and it’s even harder when you’re miles off the beaten track and that is where top legal advice comes into play.

-Our approach, underscored by state of the art technology, means whether you’re in Holland or the Hokonui Hills, out in the paddock or in one of our six offices, you’ll enjoy the same comprehensive, up to the minute legal support.
+Our approach, underscored by state-of-the-art technology, means whether you’re in Holland or the Hokonui Hills, out in the paddock or in one of our six offices, you’ll enjoy the same comprehensive, up to the minute legal support.

 No matter the location, no matter the challenge, our focus is firmly on getting the job done – and done well.
 Wherever we’re working, we have instant access to ground-breaking legal decisions and draw on the full support and experience of Southland’s largest law firm.

 Our size, expertise and resources are unusual for a provincially-based firm.
 These strengths mean our rural clients enjoy access to comprehensive legal support – including dedicated Business, Disputes Resolution, Employment and Private Client teams – plus the efficiency of dealing with one firm, without compromising on quality.
+We extend these services across Southland and throughout New Zealand.

 Buying and selling property, whether it’s residential or commercial, is a big deal for most of our clients.
 Our aim is to ensure the process goes as smoothly and is as stress-free as possible.